mhz-777/FCC-Survey-Form/README.md

    * Making design flow w.r.t background image
    * Not applying opacity to child elements, but rather just the parent
    * How to style the indiviual fields in the form section to appear as desired
+   * Styling for mobile first, rather than desktop.

 New Things Learned: